 How Long To Plan for a North Coast 500 Road Trip

 As you can see from our guide, we have suggested seven days for this NC500 camping itinerary.
-This is a good amount of time – you won’t be too rushed, and especially when you are camping, you have to factor in time for getting set up and packed away each day.
+This is a good amount of time.
+You won’t be too rushed, and especially when you are camping, you have to factor in time for getting set up and packed away each day.

 We would say that the minimum amount of time for an NC500 road trip would be five days, as outlined in our 5 day NC500 itinerary.